September 2, 2025

 –Suzanne E. Durrell, Whistleblower Law Collaborative

-When the government allowed the whistleblower to proceed with the FCA suit in 2020, Whistleblower Law Collaborative and Hirst Law Group went forward with the case with Bird Marella as taint counsel.
+When the government declined to intervene to litigate the FCA case in 2020, but allowed the whistleblower to proceed, her attorneys at Whistleblower Law Collaborative and Hirst Law Group went forward with the case with Bird Marella as taint counsel.

 Sometimes the government declines to intervene in an FCA case for reasons unrelated to the merits of the case; we are glad the government trusted us to move the case forward and that we were successful.